-You will learn pattern recognition, algorithms, data structures and C++.
-In-depth understanding of these concepts will help you learn new languages and identify, diagnose and fix problems.
+You will learn pattern recognition, algorithms, data structures, and C++.
+An in-depth understanding of these concepts will help you learn new languages and identify, diagnose and fix problems.
 Computational thinking uses logical reasoning and analysis to understand problems and formulate solutions in a format that a computer can understand.

 If you have not made a choice yet, do it now!